zone117x/node-cryptonote-pool/README.md

        log file then disable this feature to avoid nasty characters in your log file. */ "logColors": true,

+    /* Poll RPC daemons for new blocks every this many milliseconds. */ "blockRefreshInterval": 1000,

+    /* How many seconds until we consider a miner disconnected. */ "minerTimeout": 900,

     /* Only works with the new simpleminer with longpolling enabled. */ "longPolling": {
         "enabled": true,
         "timeout": 8500
     },

+    /* If under low-diff share attack we can ban their IP to reduce system/network load. */ "banning": {
+        "enabled": true,
+        "time": 600, //How many seconds to ban worker for "invalidPercent": 25, //What percent of invalid shares triggers ban "checkThreshold": 30 //Perform check when this many shares have been submitted },

     /* Module that sends payments to miners according to their submitted shares. */